cristianCeamatu/aurasjobs.ro/README.md

 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/flat/yes.svg)
 # ![Laravel logo](./.github/laravel-logo.png)

 > ### Production used single-page website built for own business using CRUD, advanced patterns and Laravel, Jquery, Sass, MySQL utilities.
 The app is used in production for a Recruiting agency, candidates can apply directly through a form on the website.
-The client will receive an email for each application or contact request, currently working on the admin page where the client will manage the database of the candidates applications and contact requests.
+The client will receive an email for each application or contact request.
 The website is mobile responsive.

 ----------